iamrajiv/GSoC-2022/GSoC_2022_Project_Report.md

 I am very glad that I had the opportunity to take part in the Google Summer of Code program.
 Participating in this program has helped me to:

 - Proper PoC and understanding are very important before starting the project or any feature and also we should have other alternatives before choosing the best one.
 This thing I got to learn when the `Adding Multiple repository docs support feature` was not implemented fully because I did not understand the feature properly.
-The problem with multiple repository docs support was at starting I thought we only need `Docusaurus Multi-instance support` which is the same as hosting multiple docs in a single docusaurus project but after that, I got to know that in addition to `Docusaurus Multi-instance support` we need to pull docs from other repositories and organize it in new documentation site engine.
-But again I was not sure where to pull docs from whether I have to pull from [https://github.com/keptn/keptn.github.io](https://github.com/keptn/keptn.github.io) repository or multiple repositories and combine and organize all docs to new documentation site engine.
-I discussed this with my mentors and I got clarity on this.
-We got to know a lot of ways we can implement this feature.
-Since it was taking a lot of time so I moved to other work and I thought I will pick this up at last because this work needs a lot of time and research and I was not sure how to implement this feature.
 - Learned about Keptn, Docusaurus, GitHub Actions, How to make good PRs, How to make proper commit messages, JavaScript XML(JSX), Keptn CLI, MDX, Writing proper documentation, etc.
 - Planning and structuring the requirements for the project and managing high-priority tasks and low-priority tasks.
 - How to work in a team and how to communicate with the team.